Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

 \subsection{Extension types}

-Essentially, simplicial type theory is ordinary homotopy type theory augmented with some axioms postulating the existence of a strict interval object $\mathbbm{2}$.
+Essentially, simplicial Homotopy Type Theory is ordinary Homotopy Type Theory augmented with some axioms postulating the existence of a strict interval object $\mathbbm{2}$.
 That is, a type $\mathbbm{2}$ equipped with a total order, a smallest element $0$ and a distinct largest element $1$.
 In a general type $X$, an arrow in $X$ can be defined as a map $f: \mathbbm{2} \to X$, with the source and target of $f$ being the image of the endpoints $0, 1 : \mathbbm{2}$.
-However, one would like to be able to talk about the dependent type of arrows from $x$ to $y$, for $x,y : X$.
+However, one would like to be able to talk about the family of hom types from $x$ to $y$, for $x,y : X$.
 This would not be achievable in ordinary type theory, it can be done thanks to a new type former called an \textit{extension type}.
-However, the inner working of extension types force us to single out the interval $\mathbbm{2}$ by putting it in a separate layer of a layered type theory.
+However, the inner workings of extension types force us to single out the interval $\mathbbm{2}$ by putting it in a separate layer of a layered type theory.

-More concretely, simplicial type theory is built as a three layer type theory: the layer of \textbf{cubes}, the layer of \textbf{topes} and the layer of \textbf{types}.
-All rules for this can be found in greater detail in our main reference \cite{riehlshulman}, here we just give a small account of it together with some of the fundamental results we will be using.
+More concretely, simplicial type theory is built as a three layer type theory: the layer of \textbf{cubes}, the layer of \textbf{topes}, and the layer of \textbf{types}.
+All rules for each layer can be found in greater detail in our main reference \cite{riehlshulman}, here we just give a small account together with some of the fundamental results we will need.

-The first layer is a type theory with finite products of types and a type $\mathbbm{2}$ with no other data.
-The type $\mathbbm{2}$ has two terms $0,1:\mathbbm{2}$.
-We denote $\pointyp$ the empty product.
-Hence, this type theory can be formulated using the following rules:
+The first layer is a type theory with finite products of types.
+Some rules of this type theory include the following:

 The second layer is an intuitionistic logic over the layer of cubes.
-Particularly, its types are called \textbf{topes}.
-Topes can be regarded as polytopes embedded in a cube, they admit operations of finite conjunction and disjunction, but negation, implication or quantifiers are not part of this theory.
-The complete rules for topes can be found in Figure 2 of \cite{riehlshulman}.
-There is an ``tope equality'' that appears in the third layer as a ``strict equality''.
-For example, this tope equality is used to define some \textit{shapes} below, and it is denoted with the symbol ``$\equiv$''.
+Its types are called \textbf{topes}.
+Topes can be regarded as polytopes embedded in a cube.
+They admit operations of finite conjunction and disjunction, but negation, implication or quantifiers are not part of this theory.
+The complete rules for topes can be found in \cite[Figure 2]{riehlshulman}.
+There is a ``tope equality'' that appears in the third layer as a ``strict equality.''
+For example, this tope equality is used to define some \textit{shapes} below, and it is denoted with the symbol ``$\equiv$.''

-It is possible to construct a coherent theory of a strict interval using the cube $\mathbbm{2}$.
-We have an axiomatically given inequality tope
+In simplicial type theory, the \textbf{cubes} layer is given as follows: It starts by postulating the cube $\mathbbm{2}$, which has two elements $ 0:\mathbbm{2} $ and $ 1:\mathbbm{2} $.
+This cube also comes with a inequality tope